 Age, genetics, and other factors can increase someone’s risk for dementia and Alzheimer’s disease.
 But research shows that certain steps can help lower the risk of memory loss associated with these cognitive conditions.
-Read on to learn how simple lifestyle changes can help prevent memory loss and improve memory.
+Read on to learn how to avoid memory loss and improve memory through simple lifestyle changes.

 Many things can cause memory loss.
-Age is a key factor, as the normal aging process causes a slight decline in brain function.
-With age, connections between brain cells that store and transfer information are weakened, affecting memory.
+Age is a key factor as the normal aging process causes a slight decline in brain function.
+As someone ages, connections between brain cells that store and transfer information are weakened, affecting recall.

-Cognitive disorders such as dementia and Alzheimer’s are progressive conditions that cause severe memory loss over time.
-Many factors can increase your loved one’s risk of dementia or Alzheimer’s, including age, family history, obesity, high blood pressure, diabetes, and smoking.
+Cognitive disorders such as Alzheimer’s disease and other types of dementia are progressive conditions that cause severe memory loss over time.
+Many factors can increase your loved one’s risk of dementia, including age, family history, obesity, high blood pressure, diabetes, and smoking.

 About 10% of people who have a stroke and nearly one-third of those who have a second stroke develop dementia.
 Heart disease and fat buildup in the arteries also contribute to cognitive decline and dementia.

-Other causes of temporary memory loss in elderly adults may include medications, infections, vitamin B-12 deficiency, depression, and excessive alcohol consumption.
+Other causes of temporary memory loss in elderly adults may include adverse reactions to medications, infections, vitamin B-12 deficiency, depression, and excessive alcohol consumption.

 Occasional forgetfulness can be a normal part of aging.
-Examples of memory loss that comes with age include forgetting to pay a bill one month or not remembering what day it is.
+Examples of memory loss that come with age include forgetting to pay a bill one month or occasionally losing track of the date or day of the week.
 However, memory loss that affects your ability to do everyday activities can be a sign of a serious problem.

-Signs of memory problems in elderly adults that warrant a visit to the doctor may include:
+Signs of memory problems in elderly adults that warrant a visit to the doctor may include the following: